 In a severe side impact, the side airbag sensor triggers the side airbag inflators.
-Then a chemical reaction in the inflators quickly fills the airbags with non-toxic gas to help restrain the lateral motion of the occupants.
+At this time a chemical reaction in the inflators quickly fills the airbags with non-toxic gas to help restrain the lateral motion of the occupants.

 When the airbags inflate, they produce a fairly loud noise and release some smoke and residue along with non-toxic gas.
 This does not indicate a fire.
-This gas is normally harmless; however, for those who have delicate skin, it may cause a minor skin irritation.
-Be sure to wash off any residue as soon as possible to prevent minor skin irritation.
+This smoke may remain inside the vehicle for some time, and may cause some minor irritation to the eyes, skin or breathing.
+Be sure to wash off any residue as soon as possible to prevent any potential skin irritation with soap and water.
+If you can safely exit from the vehicle, you should do so immediately.